AnuragChandra16/MCP/README.md

 https://registry.smithery.ai/servers/e2b

-Click outside the input field or press Tab to test the connection View the formatted response in the display area below
+Click outside the input field or press Tab to trigger the test.

+View the formatted server response instantly below the input.